-On March 10, 2023, SVB was closed and the FDIC was appointed receiver for the bank.
-The FDIC created a successor bridge bank, Silicon Valley Bridge Bank, N.A., or SVBB, and all deposits of SVB were transferred to SVBB under a systemic risk exception approved by the United States Department of the Treasury, the Federal Reserve and the FDIC.
-SVBB continues to hold our Term Loans under the same existing terms and covenants which were in place with SVB.
-The vast majority of the Company's cash, cash equivalents and marketable securities reside in custodial accounts at US Bank for which SVB Asset Management is the advisor.
+On March 10, 2023, Silicon Valley Bank, or SVB, was closed and the Federal Deposit Insurance Company, or FDIC, was appointed receiver for the bank.
+The FDIC created a successor bridge bank, and all deposits of SVB were transferred to the bridge bank under a systemic risk exception approved by the U.S. Department of the Treasury, the Federal Reserve and the FDIC.
+On March 27, 2023, First Citizens Bank assumed all of SVB's deposits and certain other liabilities and acquired substantially all of SVB's loans and certain other assets from the FDIC.
+First Citizens Bank continues to hold our Term Loans under the same existing terms and covenants which were in place with SVB.
+The vast majority of our cash and cash equivalents reside in custodial accounts at US Bank for which SVB Asset Management is the advisor.

-On November 14, 2022, we entered into securities purchase agreements with accredited investors pursuant to which on November 16, 2022, we issued and sold to such investors in a private placement an aggregate of 7,656,966 shares of common stock and, in lieu of shares of common stock to certain investors, pre-funded warrants, or Pre-Funded Warrants, to purchase an aggregate of 1,531,440 shares of common stock, and, in each case, accompanying warrants, or Warrants, to purchase an aggregate of up to 9,188,406 additional shares of common stock (or Pre-Funded Warrants in lieu thereof) at a price of \$3.265 per share and accompanying Warrant (or \$3.2649 per Pre-Funded Warrant and accompanying Warrant), or the PIPE Financing.
+On November 14, 2022, we entered into securities purchase agreements with accredited investors pursuant to which, on November 16, 2022, we issued and sold to such investors in a private placement an aggregate of 7,656,966 shares of common stock and, in lieu of shares of common stock to certain investors, pre-funded warrants, or Pre-Funded Warrants, to purchase an aggregate of 1,531,440 shares of common stock, and, in each case, accompanying warrants, or Warrants, to purchase an aggregate of up to 9,188,406 additional shares of common stock (or Pre-Funded Warrants in lieu thereof) at a price of \$3.265 per share and accompanying Warrant (or \$3.2649 per Pre-Funded Warrant and accompanying Warrant), or the PIPE Financing.
 The exercise price of the Warrants is \$3.93 per share, or if exercised for a Pre-Funded Warrant in lieu thereof, \$3.9299 per Pre-Funded Warrant.
 The Warrants are exercisable at any time after they are issued and ending on the fifth anniversary of the closing.
 The Pre-Funded Warrants are exercisable at any time after they are issued and will not expire.
 We received aggregate gross proceeds from the PIPE Financing of approximately \$30 million, before deducting placement agent fees and offering expenses of \$2.6 million.
 Piper Sandler & Co. acted as lead placement agent and Public Ventures LLC acted as co-placement agent for the PIPE Financing.